 Many events, which are rich in culture, are sponsored by the Baraboo area.
 These include several productions by the local theatre guild, art fairs, and city tours.

 Stepping into the magnificently designed Al. Ringling Theatre is like being transported into the early pages of Baraboo’s rich history.
 The Theatre was built in 1915 and crafted in the style of the Great Opera Hall at the Palace of Versailles.
-It has been an ornate fixture in Downtown Baraboo for close to 100 years.
-The Theatre earned the reputation as the “prettiest playhouse in America” because of its red carpeted hallways, intricate ceiling frescos, and golden carved theatre boxes.
+It has been an ornate fixture in Downtown Baraboo for more than 100 years.
+The theatre earned the reputation as the “prettiest playhouse in America” because of its red carpeted hallways, intricate ceiling frescos, and golden carved theatre boxes.
 Since opening night, the Theatre has featured everything from vaudeville to opera, in addition to a variety of live musical and theatrical productions.